NIGK16000U Applied Ecosystem Ecology

 Peer feedback (Students give each other feedback)

 Oral feedback from teacher and peers at student paper presentations and during exercises.
-Organised feedback from lecturer's on choice of essay topic.
+Organised oral/written feedback from lecturer's on choice and definition of mini conference / report topic.
 Feedback from teacher and peers (class) on seminar presentation of report and conference poster presentations.
+Written feedback on reports.

 Credit